 A visit to the Kumano region is to follow in the footsteps of pilgrims from down the ages, and step into the spiritual heartland of Japan.
-The World Heritage Kumano Kodo pilgrimage routes allow you to explore the breathtaking beauty and mystic atmosphere of the Kii mountains.
-Pilgrims then and now travel these trails to reach the sacred Kumano Sanzan sites, which include three of the most revered shrines in Japan.
+The World Heritage Kumano Kodo pilgrimage routes allow you to experience the breathtaking beauty and mystic atmosphere of the Kii mountains.
+Pilgrims then and now travel these trails to reach the sacred Kumano Sanzan shrines, three of the most revered shrines in Japan.
 Visiting all three is believed to bring good luck to your past, present, and future lives.
-Centuries ago, the journey took weeks; this itinerary introduces the area's must-see sights in just 3 days.
-From paper-making to power spots, pagodas to prayer, a trip to Kumano is full of unique experiences.
+Centuries ago, the journey took weeks; this itinerary introduces the area's must-see sights in just three days.
+From paper-making to power spots, pagodas to prayer, a trip to Kumano offers an array of unique experiences.

 Kii-Tanabe Station is the hub for buses to the Kumano Hongu Taisha Grand Shrine.
 Take the 8:00 a.m. bus to arrive at Hongu Taisha-mae for 9:35 a.m.
 If starting the day in Shirahama, catch the 7:26 a.m. bus departing from Shirahama Bus Center.

 The bus service from the Shirahama Bus Center to Kumano Hongu Taisha Grand Shrine is limited.
 Buses bound for Kumano Hongu Taisha Grand Shrine depart twice daily: 7:26 a.m. and 9:41 a.m.

 1 Kumano Hongu Heritage Center